supershaneski/openai-chatgpt-prompts/README.md

 Let us tweak the prompt a bit for trivia style quiz:

-> Act as `quiz master` for me, asking me `7 questions` related to `world history`, ask me questions one-by-one, and after the `7th question`, give me `my score` and your assessment based on my answers.
+> Act as `quiz master`, asking me `7 questions` related to `world history`, ask me questions one-by-one, and after the `7th question`, give me `my score` and your assessment based on my answers.
 If there is no problem with my request, let us start and ask me the first question.

 **Output:**